 - A great way to explore the city and find the perfect goodies for your Picnic is a Mystery Picnic

 Waterfall Gully to Mt Lofty Summit

-One of the best know walks in Adelaide is Waterfall Gully to Mt Lofty Summit.
-The one way walk is steep and takes approximately 2 hours to go up.
-It is much quicker on the way back down!
-It’s a lovely walk through stingybark forest with the opportunity to spot kangaroos, banidcoots, koalas and perhaps even an echidna.
-Look out for black cockatoos flying overhead.
+One of the best know walks in Adelaide is Waterfall Gully to Mt Lofty Summit trail.
+The 7.8km return walk is steep and takes 2-3 hours to walk.
+Coming down is much quicker!
+It’s a lovely walk through Stringybark forest with the opportunity to spot kangaroos, bandicoots, koalas and perhaps even an echidna.
+Look out for yellow-tailed black cockatoos overhead.

-If you are not up for the walk, you can still explore the picturesque Waterfall Gully from the lower carpark.
-First Falls is only a short walk from where you can enjoy views of the valley and the 18m drop of the waterfall.
-At Waterfall gully you can stop in for breakfast or afternoon tea at the beautiful heritage listed cottage, Utopia.
+If you are not up for the walk, you can still explore Waterfall Gully from the lower carpark.
+It is only a short walk to the First Falls where you get views of the valley and the 18m drop of the waterfall.
+At Waterfall Gully you can stop in for breakfast or afternoon tea at the beautiful heritage listed cottage, Utopia.

-The other option is to drive up into the Adelaide Hills to enjoy the spectacular views across Adelaide from the Mount Lofty Summit.
-The Summit provides views over the city of Adelaide and the coastline.
+The other option is to drive to the Adelaide Hills for views across Adelaide from the Mount Lofty Summit.
+The Summit provides views over Adelaide and the coastline.
 Mount Lofty Summit features a Restaurant, Café and Visitor centre with plenty of outdoor seating to relax and watch the sunset over Adelaide.

 Take in the rugged coastal scenery along the 7km (one-way) clifftop boardwalk between Marino and Hallett Cove.
 The boardwalk follows the cliff line up and down with lots of steps as you go through the gullies.